jundalisay/spblist/content/en/research/mohammad/quran/sura-020b.md

 50. Pharaoh turned away, put together his plan, and then came back.

 61. Moses said to them, “Woe to you.
-Do not fabricate lies against Allah, or He will destroy you with a punishment.
+Do not fabricate lies against Enki, or He will destroy you with a punishment.
 He who invents lies will fail.”

 62. They disagreed among themselves over their affair, and conferred secretly.